Antidepressant

 A rare but serious reaction caused by too much serotonin activity, usually from combining serotonergic drugs.
 It is a medical emergency.

 Serotonin-norepinephrine reuptake inhibitor, a class of antidepressant that acts on both serotonin and norepinephrine.
 Examples include venlafaxine and duloxetine.
+See the SNRIs class page.

 Selective serotonin reuptake inhibitor, the most commonly prescribed class of antidepressant.
 SSRIs are used for depression and many anxiety conditions.
+See the SSRIs class page.

 Reducing a medication's dose gradually, in steps, rather than stopping all at once, so the body can adjust.